How (book): Overview

-Seidman argues that the intention of leaders to have their organizations behave well is not enough, and that "blind obedience" to leaders and rules is much less effective in creating a successful organization than one where shared values are internalized and believed by staff who govern their own behavior.
+Seidman argues that the intention of leaders to have their organizations behave well is not enough, and that "blind obedience" to leaders and rules is much less effective in creating a successful organization than one where shared values are internalized and believed by staff who govern their behavior.
 Self-governance organizations can respond better than one where rules and commands are viewed as obstacles to be skirted.
 Seidman argues that technology has allowed individual behavior to affect the contemporary world much more than it has previously, for good or bad.

 The book says that companies that earn trust can translate that trust into direct economic benefits, such as more consumer sales or being charged lower interest rates.
 Through transparency and trust, an organization improves its reputation, which translates into more long-term business.